Markets

 Conversely, any shift toward a more dovish policy could allow for the USD to weaken, opening the door for the Singapore dollar to strengthen.

-Such a development would create a more SGD-positive scenario, leading to a narrower range for USD/SGD and potentially reinforcing the SGD’s position against the greenback.
+Such a development would create a more SGD-positive environment, narrowing the USD/SGD range and potentially reinforcing SGD’s position against the greenback.

-On the SGD side, the MAS policy remains a key factor driving the outlook for the Singapore dollar.
+On the SGD side, the MAS policy remains a key driver of the Singapore dollar's outlook.

 Unlike the Fed, MAS does not rely on interest rates to manage inflation; instead, it uses the S$NEER framework to guide the SGD’s value within a set policy band.
 MAS reviews the policy band twice a year, in April and October, with the most recent update in October 2025 confirming that the S$NEER policy band remains unchanged.

-Given the stable economic environment in Singapore—highlighted by steady GDP growth and low inflation projections for 2025—MAS’s policy stance continues to be supportive of the SGD.
+Given the stable economic environment in Singapore—highlighted by steady GDP growth and low inflation projections for 2025—MAS’s policy stance remains supportive of the SGD.

-With MAS forecasting core inflation at just 0.5% for 2025, and full-year GDP growth upgraded to 2.4%, the central bank is well-positioned to maintain a stable policy that will likely continue to limit any sharp upward movement in USD/SGD.
+With MAS forecasting core inflation at just 0.5% for 2025 and full-year GDP growth upgraded to 2.4%, the central bank is well-positioned to maintain a stable policy stance that will likely continue to limit any sharp upward move in USD/SGD.

-This policy framework is expected to keep the Singapore dollar in a relatively strong position, providing resistance to any significant appreciation of the U.S. dollar.
+This policy framework is expected to keep the Singapore dollar in a relatively strong position, providing resistance to significant U.S. dollar appreciation.

 Unless there are significant shocks from the U.S. economy or a drastic change in Fed policy, the USD/SGD pair is expected to remain in a narrow, stability-driven range through early 2026.